NEW AT TRINITY?

 to Trinity School of Nursing.
 Students will still have the option to

 Sociology, and Human Growth and Development courses at the college of

 their choice prior to admission and transfer credit to Trinity School of

-School of Nursing will be relocating to the Eastern Gateway Community
+School of Nursing relocated to the Eastern Gateway Community

 College campus in Steubenville.
-The School of Nursing will be leasing
+The School of Nursing is leasing

 space on the college campus.
 The two schools will remain separate, but